 I have to say that the presentations by the guides really make this experience.
 Not only are their demonstrations of weirdness sufficiently amazing, their patter and explanations are tongue-in-cheek hilarious.

 And some of the visitors did report feeling spacey and dizzy- was it the power of suggestion?
 See what you think when you take the tour.

-This is a definite yes!
+Absolutely!
 I don't think I would make a special trip to Santa Cruz just to see it, but if you are in the area, don't miss it.
-This is truly a unique experience, and you definitely get way more than $8 worth of entertainment!
+This is truly a unique experience, and you definitely get way more than $10 worth of entertainment!

 Before I went the first time, I was reluctant to go the Mystery Spot.
 I had seen those bumper stickers for years, and thought it was probably really hokey, like some other roadside attractions (snake farms come to mind), but I was pleasantly surprised.
 This is a first-class operation.
 Besides, you get a free bumper sticker.

 So now we come to the thorniest mystery of all....why do so many people put those bumper stickers on their cars?
 The experts are stumped.

 Summer Hours: Monday-Friday: 10 to 6.
 Saturday/Sunday: 9 to 8.